Researchers have studied abciximab in three-phase III clinical trials: EPIC, EPILOG, and CAPTURE. Abciximab is no longer manufactured.

 Pregnancy category C risk has not been ruled out.
 Infant risk during breastfeeding has not had research performed to date.

-All of the followings are contraindications for the use of abciximab:
+All of the following are contraindications for the use of abciximab:

 - Hypersensitivity to abciximab or component of the formulation